DETAILED ACTION

 Furthermore, Claim 12 does not include additional elements that are sufficient to amount to significantly more than the judicial exception because this limitation(s) is simply routine and conventional structures previously known to the pertinent industry that serve to generate the data to be processed by implementing the idea on a computer, and/or recitation of generic computer structure and also serve to perform generic computer functions that are well-understood routine, and conventional activities previously known to the pertinent industry.

-Regarding claim 13, the claim recites A measurement device comprising: a plurality of acceleration sensors configured to generate first displacement data based on an acceleration as a response to an action on a plurality of observation points by a plurality of regions of a railroad vehicle moving on a superstructure of a bridge, the acceleration corresponding to data output from the plurality of acceleration sensors, the plurality of acceleration sensors being installed at the plurality of observation points on the superstructure, respectively; a memory configured to store a program; a processor configured to execute the program so as to: generate observation information including an approach time and an exit time of the railroad vehicle with respect to the superstructure; calculate a deflection amount of the superstructure by a plurality of cars of the railroad vehicle based on an approximation formula of a deflection of the superstructure, the observation information, and environmental information including a dimension of the railroad vehicle and a dimension of the superstructure generated in advance; to calculate an approach time and an exit time of each of the plurality of cars with respect to the superstructure based on the observation information and the environmental information; calculate time intervals divided by a plurality of times obtained by sorting the approach times and the exit times of the plurality of cars with respect to the superstructure by time; calculate an amplitude amount of the first displacement data in each of the time intervals; calculate an amplitude amount of the deflection amount of the superstructure by each of the plurality of cars in each of the time intervals; calculate weighting coefficients to the respective plurality of cars assuming that a sum of products of the amplitude amounts of the deflection amounts of the superstructure by the plurality of cars in the time intervals and the weighting coefficients to the plurality of cars is equal to the amplitude amount of the first displacement data in the respective time intervals; calculating a first deflection amount of the superstructure by the railroad vehicle using a sum of products of the weighting coefficients to the plurality of cars and the deflection amounts of the superstructure by the plurality of cars; calculating a static response when the railroad vehicle moves on the superstructure based on the first displacement data and the first deflection amount; providing measurement data including the weighting coefficients with respect to the plurality of cars and the static response; and monitoring the railroad train and determining an abnormality of the superstructure based on the measurement data.
+Regarding claim 13, the claim recites A measurement device comprising: a plurality of acceleration sensors configured to generate first displacement data based on an acceleration as a response to an action on a plurality of observation points by a plurality of regions of a railroad vehicle moving on a superstructure of a bridge, the acceleration corresponding to data output from the plurality of acceleration sensors, the plurality of acceleration sensors being installed at the plurality of observation points on the superstructure, respectively; a communication interface; a memory configured to store a program; a processor configured to execute the program so as to: generate observation information including an approach time and an exit time of the railroad vehicle with respect to the superstructure; calculate a deflection amount of the superstructure by a plurality of cars of the railroad vehicle based on an approximation formula of a deflection of the superstructure, the observation information, and environmental information including a dimension of the railroad vehicle and a dimension of the superstructure generated in advance; to calculate an approach time and an exit time of each of the plurality of cars with respect to the superstructure based on the observation information and the environmental information; calculate time intervals divided by a plurality of times obtained by sorting the approach times and the exit times of the plurality of cars with respect to the superstructure by time; calculate an amplitude amount of the first displacement data in each of the time intervals; calculate an amplitude amount of the deflection amount of the superstructure by each of the plurality of cars in each of the time intervals; calculate weighting coefficients to the respective plurality of cars assuming that a sum of products of the amplitude amounts of the deflection amounts of the superstructure by the plurality of cars in the time intervals and the weighting coefficients to the plurality of cars is equal to the amplitude amount of the first displacement data in the respective time intervals; calculating a first deflection amount of the superstructure by the railroad vehicle using a sum of products of the weighting coefficients to the plurality of cars and the deflection amounts of the superstructure by the plurality of cars; calculating a static response when the railroad vehicle moves on the superstructure based on the first displacement data and the first deflection amount; providing measurement data including the weighting coefficients with respect to the plurality of cars and the static response; and transmit measurement data including the weighting coefficients with respect to the plurality of cars and the static response to a monitoring device via the communication interface through a communication network to monitor the railroad vehicle and determine a failure of the superstructure of the bridge based on the measurement data at the monitoring device.

 Step